awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `query_group_wild_card`

 **Timeout \(ms\)**
 WLM timeout \(`max_execution_time`\) is deprecated\.
 It is not available when using automatic WLM\.
 Instead, create a query monitoring rule \(QMR\) using `query_execution_time` to limit the elapsed execution time for a query\.
-For more information, see [WLM Query Monitoring Rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.
+For more information, see [WLM query monitoring rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.
 The maximum time, in milliseconds, that queries can run before being canceled\.
 In some cases, a read\-only query, such as a SELECT statement, might be canceled due to a WLM timeout\.
 In these cases, WLM attempts to route the query to the next matching queue based on the WLM queue assignment rules\.
 If the query doesn't match any other queue definition, the query is canceled; it isn't assigned to the default queue\.
-For more information, see [WLM Query Queue Hopping](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-queue-hopping)\.
-WLM timeout doesn’t apply to a query that has reached the `returning` state\.
+For more information, see [WLM query queue hopping](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-queue-hopping)\.
+WLM timeout doesn't apply to a query that has reached the `returning` state\.
 To view the state of a query, see the [STV\_WLM\_QUERY\_STATE](https://docs.aws.amazon.com/redshift/latest/dg/r_STV_WLM_QUERY_STATE.html) system table\.
 JSON property: `max_execution_time`

 **Memory \(%\)**